Scottish Government spending on VIP airport services for Nicola Sturgeon defended

 Other purchases include £4,182 on 8 September 2019 for hospitality and accommodation at the luxury five-star Gleneagles Hotel.
 This was just before the Solheim Cup women’s golf tournament at the resort, and the expenses included a £856 payment for “hospitality with UK sports minister”.

-Some of the more unusual items listed included a driving theory test for a member of staff, china crockery for a meeting room, nail polish, a yoga class, a £1.59 leaving card, a £27 home disco from eBay, £272 for wellington boots for inspections, and £24.99 for heel stoppers at an event involving Ms Sturgeon in Berlin.
+Some of the more unusual items listed included a driving theory test for a member of staff, china crockery for a meeting room, nail polish, a yoga class, a £1.59 leaving card, a £27 home disco from eBay, £272 for wellington boots, and £24.99 for heel stoppers at an event involving Ms Sturgeon in Berlin.

 During the coronavirus lockdown there were a large number of homeworking items such as computer monitors purchased.